New Mexico Layoffs — February 2018

 |---|---|---|---|---|

-The largest notice was filed by Convergys at its New Mexico facility, reporting 151 affected workers.
+Leading the list was Convergys at its Albuquerque facility, reporting 151 affected workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across New Mexico, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across New Mexico, with filings falling below both recent and year-ago levels.
 The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Mexico.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Mexico WARN notices, browse layoffs by state, or download the full dataset.